George Carman: Libel cases

 During the 1990s, Carman appeared in many prominent libel trials on behalf of British newspapers, including the successful defence of The Guardian against a libel case brought by the Conservative politician, Jonathan Aitken.
 He became known for his celebrity clients, attracting headlines for his robust cross-examination, colourful one-liners in court and for winning difficult cases against seemingly insurmountable odds.
 When called back to Manchester in 1991 to save the Haçienda nightclub from the threat of police closure, Carman soon found the problem: the proclamations of owner Tony Wilson.
 It was reported that his opening advice was "Gentlemen, shut that loudmouth up!"

 Carman's reputation was built through representing The News of the World against Sonia Sutcliffe, The Sun against Gillian Taylforth, Elton John against Mirror Group Newspapers, Richard Branson in the "dirty tricks" cases against British Airways and GTech, Imran Khan against fellow former cricketers, Ian Botham and Allan Lamb, Tom Cruise and Nicole Kidman against Express Newspapers, and Mohamed Al-Fayed against Neil Hamilton, as well as his representation of Channel 4 when they were sued for libel by South African journalist Jani Allan.

 Carman was head of chambers of New Court, Temple for 20 years before the chambers dissolved under him in January 2000.
-He then joined 4–5 Gray's Inn Square, replacing Cherie Booth QC, the wife of then-Prime Minister Tony Blair.
+He then joined 4–5 Gray's Inn Square, replacing Cherie Booth, the wife of then-Prime Minister Tony Blair.
 Seven months later, on 29 August 2000, Carman announced his retirement.

 Personal life

 Carman was married and divorced three times.
 He married Ursula Groves in 1955; they separated in 1958 and were divorced in 1960.
-He then married Cecilia Sparrow in July 1960, with whom he had one son, Dominic Carman.
+He then married Cecilia Sparrow in July 1960, with whom he had one son, the writer Dominic Carman.
 They separated in 1973 and divorced in 1976.
 He married Frances Venning in March 1976; they separated in 1983 and divorced in 1984.
 In later life, his companion was a barrister, Karen Phillips.
 He appeared as a guest on the BBC's Desert Island Discs in June 1990.